 This case has dragged on for almost a year.
-I contacted Westgate on your behalf to get its side of the story.
+My advocacy team and I contacted Westgate on your behalf to get its side of the story.
 A supervisor phoned you and answered on behalf of the company.

 Westgate sees this as a “he said/she said” thing, according to the representative.
-The timeshare salesperson doesn’t recall the transaction in the same way you do, which is to say he doesn’t remember offering you the things you claim he did.
+The timeshare salesperson doesn’t recall the transaction the same way, meaning he doesn’t remember offering the things you claim.
 A review of the paperwork you signed suggests you received the product you purchased.